atjager/atjager/README.md

 #### I work as a software developer in Hungary.

 - I study Computer Science Engineering at University.
 (6th semester)
-- I'm currently working on projects with Java-Spring-Vue and C# as my full-time job.
+- I'm currently working on projects with Java-Spring, Vue JS and C# as my full-time job.
 - I'm also interested in Arduino, esp32, esp8266, PHP, Python, Bash, Docker.

 <!--